Webinar tips and tricks

-Let’s call our event “Session attended”.
+Let’s call our event “Webinar attended”.

 Pro tip: I use Segment object model framework to name my event.
-For example, I won’t use “Paid Subscription”.
+For exemple, I won’t use “Paid Subscription”.
 But rather “Subscription paid”.
 This way, I always know what object is concerned.
 I can modify the action on that object in order to create another event.

 Easy right?
 It only takes 20 minutes to implement and saves you a lot of time.
-Of course, this example is pretty basic we can do much more complex stuff.
+Of course this example is pretty basic we can do much more complex stuff.

 Just to give you an idea of the global workflow:

-First, let’s tackle that first zap.
+First step, let’s tackle that first zap.
 Create a basic trigger when an attendee registers to any webinar.
 Then add a web hook zap, with a POST request to Clearbit to send the email.

-But you can get creative and filter according to your typical VIP profile.
+You can get creative and filter according to your typical VIP profile.

 And voilà.
 Advanced, but still easy once you get the idea, right?